ImMagni/Synthetizer/README.md

 # Synthetizer
-Synthetizer made of pcm5000 lm4810 pam8403
+3 Octaves synthetizer piano made of PCM5100, LM4810 and PAM8403
 ## Why
 I wanted to create a multipad for gaming and other tasks.
 When the kit arrives, I might add more modes like editing and streaming.
-## What does it includes
+## Features
+- Volume control from the screen
 ## BOM
 - 1× Orpheus_Pico (Raspberry Pi Pico)
 - 5× Capacitor 1 µF